-Being the most common flow meter in use, it has primary and secondary component.
-The first component changes the kinetic energy and the second one measure the differential pressure, which produces a signal that can be changed to get the flow rate.
-They can further be divided into Venturi Tube, Orifice Plate, Flow Tube, Flow Nozzle, and Rotameter.
-A differential pressure flow meter gauge the deferential pressure across an orifice or obstruction in the flow path.
+Being the most common flow meter in use, they can further be divided into Venturi Tube, Orifice Plate, Flow Tube, Flow Nozzle, and Rotameter.
+A differential pressure flow meter gauge measures the deferential pressure across an orifice or obstruction in the flow path.
 Bernoulii’s equation can be applied where the liquid flow is directly proportional to the square root of the differential pressure produced.
 The most common use of a differential pressure flow meter is within the oil and gas industry.
-It is also used in chemical, paper, mining, pharmaceutical, water, beverage and HVAC (Heating, Ventilation, And Air Conditioning) applications
+It is also used in chemical, paper, mining, pharmaceutical, water, beverage and HVAC (Heating, Ventilation, And Air Conditioning) applications.

 - Velocity Flow Meters

 This flow meter operates directly with the volume flow rate.
-It translates the data of the velocity of water into its volume.
+It integrates the data of the velocity of fluid into its volume.
 When the flow meter is used with Reynolds number greater than 10,000, the flow meter becomes insensitive to the viscosity change of the fluid.
-They can be divided into Vortex Shedding, Turbine, Swirl, Electromagnetic, Ultrasonic Doppler, Pilot Tubes, and Calorimetric.
+Velocity flow meters can be divided into Vortex Shedding, Turbine, Swirl, Electromagnetic, Ultrasonic Doppler, Pitot Tubes, and Calorimetric.
 Velocity flow meters are used in all major industries for a variety of fluids.

 - Positive Displacement Flow Meters

-Positive displacement flow meters gauge the capacity filled with liquid, transport it further and fill it again.
+Positive displacement flow meters gauge a known volume capacity is filled with liquid, transported further and then filled again.
 This way it measures the quantity of liquid being transferred.
 In contrary to all other types of liquid flow meters, a positive displacement flow meter gauges the actual flow of any liquid whereas others calculate a different parameter and then convert the values into flow rate.
 The flow of liquid is gauged by the number of times the chamber is filled and emptied.
-This include Oval Gear, Reciprocating Piston Meter, Rotary Vane Meter, and Nutating Disc.
+This includes Oval Gear, Reciprocating Piston Meter, Rotary Vane Meter, Nutating Disc, and even a Bucket & Stopwatch.
 Positive displacement flow meters are well known for their precision.
-They are most commonly used in the transfer or fluids like oils and gasoline, hydraulic fluids along with domestic use for gas and water applications.
+They are most commonly used in the transfer or fluids like oils and gasoline, hydraulic fluids, along with domestic use for gas and water applications.

 - Mass Flow Meters

 This flow meter measures the mass of fluid flowing through a particular point per unit time.
-This flow meter consists of Coriolis and Thermal Flow Meter.
-When it comes to mass related procedures, mass flow meters are the most efficient ones as they gauge the force that is produced by the acceleration of mass.
+This flow meter type includes Coriolis and Thermal Flow Meters.
+For mass related procedures, Coriolis mass flow meters are the most accurate ones as they gauge the force that is produced by the acceleration of mass.
 Usual applications for mass flow meters are related to chemical procedures in gas industries.
 Along with that, mass flow meters are used by power, pharmaceuticals, mining, and wastewater as well as standards in the calibration of other meters.